AFSC 3S3X1 - Manpower

 Air Force Enlisted Job Descriptions

-(Not an entry-level job).
 A Manpower Specialist performs core competencies in organization structure, manpower requirements determination, program allocation and control, and performance management.
-Manages manpower and organization (MO) functions including Air Force organization structure; organizational and manpower standards; manpower resources, military grades, manpower data systems, and peacetime and wartime manpower requirements and utilization; A-76 commercial activities and competitive sourcing and privatization studies.
+They are in charge of managing manpower and organization (MO) functions including Air Force organization structure; organizational and manpower standards; manpower resources, military grades, manpower data systems, and peacetime and wartime manpower requirements and utilization; A-76 commercial activities and competitive sourcing and privatization studies.

-Manages process re-engineering, continuous improvement initiatives, and management consulting services.
-Supports operational planning and execution.
-Related DoD Occupational Subgroup: 500.
+They also manage process re-engineering, continuous improvement initiatives, and management consulting services in addition to supporting operational planning and execution.
+Their related DoD Occupational Subgroup is 500.

 Duties and Responsibilities

-Evaluates Air Force organization structures for effectiveness and efficiency.
-Studies organization's mission, structure, and workload.
-Performs organizational analysis and develops organization change requests.
-Prepares organization and functional charts.
-Prepares organization orders.
+Their major duty is evaluating Air Force organization structures for effectiveness and efficiency.
+This is accomplished by studying the organization's mission, structure, and workload.
+They also perform organizational analysis and develop organization change requests, in addition to preparing organization, functional charts, and organization orders.

-Develops and maintains standardized Air Force organizational structures and manpower standards.
-Coordinates with staff agencies and assists management with study implementation.
-Applies organization and manpower standards, analyzes impact, and revises manpower documents.
-Conducts reengineering studies to define defendable manpower requirements, building statistical equations to meet future programming needs.
-Manages and conducts A-76 commercial activities and competitive sourcing and privatization studies including development of statements of work, most efficient organizations, and cost comparisons.
+They develop and maintain standardized Air Force organizational structures and manpower standards.
+This is accomplished by coordinating with staff agencies and assisting management with study implementation.
+They apply organization and manpower standards, analyze their impact, and revise manpower documents.
+This position conducts reengineering studies to define defendable manpower requirements, building statistical equations to meet future programming needs.
+They manage and conduct A-76 commercial activities and competitive sourcing and privatization studies including development of statements of work, most efficient organizations, and cost comparisons.

-Conducts operational theater and overseas manpower requirements reviews.
-Provides analysis and recommendations on resource augmentation duty requirements.
-Reviews and develops manpower annexes for support agreements.
+He provides analysis and recommendations on resource augmentation duty requirements and reviews and develops manpower annexes for support agreements.

-Manages performance through planning, designing, advising, and facilitating organizational and functional process improvement through integrated process teams, benchmarking, process mapping, work measurement, modern business practices, metric development for manpower requirements, performance measurement, and organizational design.
-Plans, organizes, and directs manpower activities for conducting management consulting services, to include operations research, systems and procedures analysis, workload essentiality, work distribution and work flow, skill mix, work methods and simplification, layout analysis, benchmarking, and work measurement and analysis.
+They manage performance through planning, designing, advising, and facilitating organizational and functional process improvement through integrated process teams, benchmarking, process mapping, work measurement, modern business practices, metric development for manpower requirements, performance measurement, and organizational design.
+They plan, organize, and direct manpower activities for conducting management consulting services, which includes operations research, systems and procedures analysis, workload essentiality, work distribution and work flow, skill mix, work methods and simplification, layout analysis, benchmarking, and work measurement and analysis.